Bonicc/Algorithm/README.md

-# Algorithm
+# Algorithm Code

-This is a repository for Algorithms problem
+This is a solution repository for Algorithms problem

 |Problem|Website|Difficulty|Type|Remarks|
 |---|---|---|---|---|